CAPLTER/capeml/README.md

 working directory based on columns of the data entity that are factors such that details of factor levels can be added via a editor.

+Note that `write_attributes` and `write_factors` are wrapped in a `try` block.
+This allows us to run the chunk or knit the entire document even if the attributes and factors yaml files already exist (since they will not be overwritten unless the overwrite flag is set, thus aborting the chunk).

 `create_dataTable(data_entity)` performs many services:

 * the data entity is written to file as a csv in the working directory with the